TL;DR

 - Identical text across platforms.
 Performs poorly everywhere

-- LinkedIn voice on X and vice versa.
-The platforms reward different cadences
+- LinkedIn cadence on X and vice versa.
+The surfaces reward different rhythms

 - Lossy simplifications that change the argument.
 Flag and verify

-- Engagement bait CTAs (“agree?
+- Engagement-bait CTAs (“agree?
 RT if yes!”).
-Short-term gain, long-term reach penalty
+Short-term lift, long-term reach penalty

-- Skipping the reference example.
-Without it, AI defaults to generic AI voice
+- Skipping the reference example, which leaves the AI defaulting to generic AI voice

 FAQ

-- What about evergreen vs newsy?
-Evergreen posts repurpose 4-5 times across a year; newsy posts get one wave.
+- Evergreen vs newsy posts?
+Evergreen posts repurpose 4-5 times across a year; newsy posts get one wave, so front-load them.

 - Should I publish all at once?
 No. Stagger by 2-3 days.
-Same-day blasts cannibalise each other’s reach.
+Same-day blasts cannibalise each other’s reach and split the same audience.

 - How do I handle accidental contradictions?
-Use the “simplification notes”.
-If a claim was softened on one platform but kept strong on another, you have a problem.
+Use the “simplification notes” the prompt asks for.
+If a claim was softened on one platform but kept strong on another, fix it before publishing.

 Related